psychoinformatics-de/fairly-big-processing-workflow/README.md

 At this point, the dataset can be cloned from the datastore, and its file contents can be retrieved via ``datalad get``.
 A recomputation can be done on a per-file level with ``datalad rerun``.
-The input RIA store and the analysis dataset can be removed, if you want to.
+The input RIA store can be removed, if you want to.

+If you want to recompute analyses for individual subjects, query the Git history for commit shasum of individual jobs, and plug them into a ``datalad rerun`` command (see the tutorial for a quick demo).

+If you want to recompute the full sample, resubmit all jobs in the analysis dataset, using the existing setup.
+Perform the same merge operation, and check for result changes in the Git history.

 ## Common problems and how to fix them